weirdev/lagern/BackupCore/Notes.md

 	warn when lack permission to backup file warn when overwriting existing file when restoring crash mid operations prints error
-	more...
+	circular links when checking if ancestor is backup source safe writeout of indexes
+		Write out old index without overwriting then rename only one of backup or blob index reset more generally any time they become out of sync "stamp" them with uuid so can detect out of sync? more...
 Test support for large backup sets
 	Optimize B+ tree BlobStore